tbz43353/life-map-app/README.md

 **Compatibility:**
 - ✅ macOS 11 (Big Sur) or later
+- ✅ Intel Macs: Use `Life.Map-1.0.0.dmg`
-- ✅ Intel and Apple Silicon (M1/M2/M3) Macs
+- ✅ Apple Silicon (M1/M2/M3) Macs: Use `Life.Map-1.0.0-arm64.dmg`

+### Windows

+**Download:** Get the latest `.exe` installer from the [Releases page](https://github.com/tbz43353/life-map-app/releases)

+**Installation Steps:**

+1. Download `Life.Map.Setup.1.0.0.exe`
+2. Run the installer
+3. **Important**: Windows SmartScreen may warn you about the app being unrecognized
+   - Click "More info" then "Run anyway"
+   - This is required because the app is not yet code-signed
+   - You only need to do this once

+**Compatibility:**
+- ✅ Windows 10 or later
+- ✅ 64-bit systems

-### Windows & Linux
+### Linux

-**Status:** Windows and Linux installers are not yet available but are planned for future releases.
+**Status:** Linux installers are not yet available but are planned for future releases.

-**Want to help?** If you'd like to test Windows or Linux builds, please open an issue on GitHub!
+**Want to help?** If you'd like to test Linux builds, please open an issue on GitHub!

 ## Building from Source